Textual Membership Queries: Empirical Evaluation

 \subsection{Experiment 1 - Batch Active Learning with Membership Queries}

-We measured the performance of our MQ synthesis framework in a batch AL setup, where at each step a pool of unlabeled instances is generated and then m (batch size) samples are chosen to be labeled and incorporated into the core set.

-In each step, we use the pool generation function `gen\_MQs' to return a pool of unlabeled instances with size P. Then heuristic function H is used to extract the \textit{m} most informative instances in a batch to be labeled by the expert.
-These labels are then incorporated into the the training set and used to train a model.
+We measured the performance of our MQ synthesis framework in a batch active learning setup, where at each step, a pool of unlabeled instances is generated, and then \textit{m} (batch size) samples are chosen to be labeled and incorporated into the core set.
+In each step, we use a generation algorithm to return a pool of unlabeled instances with size P. Then a heuristic function U is used to extract the \textit{m} most informative instances in a batch to be labeled by the expert.
+These labels are then incorporated into the training set and used to train a model.
 The model's accuracy is then measured against the test set.
-Additional details concerning the experimental design can be found in the supplementary materials.

-RNN results are not shown because the sentences generated using this approach were not comprehensible.
-Training a neural-network model with only 10 sentences is impractical, as usually these models are fed with large amounts of data\footnote{https://blog.openai.com/generative-models/}.
-Some examples of the sentences are: ``r and lapaglia ." and ``x this film ."
+We repeat the experiment 20 times with different core sets and report the average results on all available datasets.

 Figure \ref{fig:gen_pool_plots} plots the accuracy curves as a function of the number of queries generated by our algorithm or by the competitor methods.
-We used a core set of 10 sentences, a pool size of 20, an AL batch size of 5, and the uncertainty sampling-based \cite{Lewis1994} heuristic function as H for all experiments.
+We used a core set of 10 sentences, a pool size of 20, an AL batch size of 5, and the uncertainty sampling-based \cite{Lewis1994} heuristic function as U for all experiments.
+We chose a small core set size to emphasize our algorithm's ability to generate useful sentences even in this challenging setting.

 The two search-based approaches (US-HC-MQ and US-BS-MQ) both exhibited excellent performance across the 5 datasets.
 The comparison of the search-based approaches to S-MQ showed that, as we expected, more valuable examples are obtained when using the utility function in the generation process.
 WNA performed admirably considering that in principle it is using only a small semantic neighborhood and therefore receives only synonyms.
 However, its lack of diversity resulted in low accuracy on some datasets.
-Another significant disadvantage results from WNA using only synonyms.
-The limited amount of synonyms available from WordNet makes it unable to generate a large pool of instances.
+Another significant disadvantage results from WNA using only synonyms is the limited amount of synonyms available from WordNet, making it unable to generate a large pool of instances.
 In comparison, our method can theoretically generate as many instances as required.
+RNN-LM's results were not shown as many sentences generated using this approach were marked as invalid by human labelers, as this was a requirement for our AL setup we were forced to remove them.
+Additional information is presented in \ref{ssec:human_eval_sent_gen}.